Lukas Heller

-Lukas Heller (21 July 1930 – 2 November 1988) was a German-born screenwriter.
+Lukas Heller (21 July 1930 – 2 November 1988) was a German-born British screenwriter.

 Biography

 Heller was born to a Jewish family in Kiel.
 His father was political philosopher Hermann Heller.
 He was known for writing the screen adaptions for several Robert Aldrich films such as What Ever Happened to Baby Jane?
 (1962) and Hush...Hush, Sweet Charlotte (1964); for the later film he won an Edgar Award with Henry Farrell, who wrote the source text for both films.

 Heller was married to Caroline (née Carter) who was an English Quaker.
 They had four children: British writers Bruno and Zoë Heller, Lucy Heller, and Emily Heller.
 His half-sister was the Swedish journalist Cordelia Edvardson.

 He died on 2 November 1988 and was buried on the eastern side of Highgate Cemetery in London, England.